- A01 ~ The Rebirth of the Phoenix

 “I’ll do whatever I can to assist you.
 At least, I have basic knowledge of the inside workings of these machines and bring fresh ideas.”

 “True,” Aia adds.
-“We surely can look at it from another angle.
+“We surely can look at it from another perspective.
 I’m not well-versed with machines, but I have a clear picture of this baby in my mind.
 I know the manual by heart.”

 The Chief Engineer and the Environmental Officer’s faces illuminate.